 The Council operates a Job Evaluation Scheme to ensure that all employees are paid fairly and equitably.
 As part of its commitment to being a good employer, the Council has paid the Living Wage or more to its employees since 2013.
-The Council became an accredited Living Wage Employer in February 2016, meaning that this will be extended to relevant contracted staff as those contracts come up for renewal.
+The Council became an accredited Living Wage Employer in February 2016, meaning that the approach has been extended to relevant contracted staff as those contracts have come up for renewal.